google sheets

 The provided formula sorts in ascending order automatically.
 For descending or custom sorts, additional steps might be needed.

-Sorting data validation lists in Google Sheets can be straightforward with the right tools and knowledge.
-Sourcetable makes answering these questions easy.
+Sorting data validation lists in Google Sheets can be complex and time-consuming.
+Sourcetable offers a simpler solution.